-Tilden Park’s Little Farm is fantastic and free.
-For the price of a head of lettuce or stalk of celery, you can get up-close-and-personal with cows, chickens, goats, bunnies, and more.
+Berkeley’s Little Farm is a fantastic and free working farm in the beautiful Tilden Nature Area and it’s open daily.
+For the price of a stalk of celery, you can get up-close-and-personal with cows, pigs, chickens, bunnies, and more.

-- The Environmental Education Center (EEC) also has clean indoor bathrooms and is open Tuesday thru Sunday (except for big holidays) from 10:00 a.m. – 4:30 p.m.
+- The Environmental Education Center (EEC) is open Tuesday – Sunday 10 am – 4:30 pm

-- The playground near the parking lot is great for toddlers and preschoolers (though its rated for 5 and up) but NOT if your kid likes to bolt away from you since its lacking a fence.
+- The playground near the parking lot is great for toddlers and preschoolers (though it is rated for 5 and up) and is fully fenced

 Still have energy after your visit to the farm?
 There is a brief hike around Jewel Lake that preschoolers love.
 Be warned: It’s a bit much for toddlers and not stroller-friendly.